priyankar2799/Projects/Zomato_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/dedcb739-7943-43de-90af-ae76fc8b8559)

- 5. Insights
+Insights

-•	Tirupati has consistently generated the highest revenue, while BBK Chattarpur, Delhi lags behind.
+1. Tirupati has consistently generated the highest revenue, while BBK Chattarpur, Delhi lags behind.

-•	Veg category has generated the highest revenue followed by Non Veg and others.
+2. Veg category has generated the highest revenue followed by Non Veg and others.

-•	From 2017-2020, there is raise in Revenue in the year 2018 followed by dip in coming years.
+3. From 2017-2020, there is raise in Revenue in the year 2018 followed by dip in coming years.

-•	Lost customer rate is higher than gained customer rate.
+4. Lost customer rate is higher than gained customer rate.

-•	In 2020, Tirupati being the highest revenue generating city has lost 116 users and Bikaner having highest active users has lost 196 users.
+5	In 2020, Tirupati being the highest revenue generating city has lost 116 users and Bikaner having highest active users has lost 196 users.

-•	The analysis reveals that the majority of active users fall within the age group of 22–26 years, with 23 years being the most prominent age.
+6. The analysis reveals that the majority of active users fall within the age group of 22–26 years, with 23 years being the most prominent age.
 In contrast, non-active users are predominantly in the age groups of 18 years and 53 years.

 Tools & Techniques Used

-•	Tools:
+	Tools:

-o	Power BI
+1. Power BI

-o	Power Query
+2. Power Query

-o	DAX
+3. DAX

-•	Techniques:
+	Techniques:

-o	Data Cleaning: Removed duplicates, handled missing data.
+1. Data Cleaning: Removed duplicates, handled missing data.

-o	Calculated Measures: Using DAX for custom metrics.
+2. Calculated Measures: Using DAX for custom metrics.

-o	Visualizations: Created Bar and Line charts, Tables.
+3. Visualizations: Created Bar and Line charts, Tables.

-o	Dashboard Design: Simple, intuitive design with clear KPIs.
+4. Dashboard Design: Simple, intuitive design with clear KPIs.

 Challenges & Solutions